History of Belgium: Benelux and Europe

-The Belgian "Economic Miracle"
+Belgian "Economic Miracle"

 Marshall Plan

-The American Marshall Plan (officially named the "European Recovery Program" or ERP) gave Belgium $559 million in grants from 1948 to 1951; it was not a loan and there was no repayment.
+The American Marshall Plan gave Belgium $559 million in grants from 1948 to 1951.
 A central goal of the ERP was to promote the growth of productivity along the lines of American management and labor practices.
-Obstacles arose which clearly limited its impact.
 The interest among some Belgian employers in increasing rates of productivity per worker was motivated by the rise in wage levels.
-But the Americans also intended to inject a new "spirit of productivity" in Belgian industries, which implied, among other measures, a reinforcement of structures of corporatist negotiation between the social partners at a local level.
-The ambitions of the American strategy therefore extended beyond the defined goal of introducing a Fordist type of economic system with high wages, high productivity, and low prices to consumers.
+But the Americans also intended to inject a new "spirit of productivity" in Belgian industries, which implied, among other measures, a reinforcement of structures of corporatist negotiation.
 After the belated establishment of the Belgian Office for the Increase of Productivity in 1952, the political character of the program became apparent.
-By incorporating American management principles, while at the same time decoding them and adapting them to the national situation, Belgian employers' organizations and trade unions skillfully exploited their position as intermediaries in order to appropriate the "modernist" label that they advocated.
-The "policy of productivity" was successful for a certain time because it matched the contours of the evolution of social reforms in Belgium.
+The "policy of productivity" was successful for a time because it matched the evolution of social reforms.
 This policy success, however, was rendered impotent by the failure of the economic dimension of the productivity campaigns.
 The Americans had in effect failed to recognize the structural importance of the major financial groups which dominated heavy industry in Belgium.
-By not adopting the American notions of productivity, and more generally by not carrying out any large-scale programs of innovation and investment in the key sectors that they controlled in the aftermath of the war, these holding companies greatly restricted the scope for American influence.
-Consequently, it was by other means, such as the training of managers, that the American paradigms entered into Belgian economic culture.
+By not carrying out any large-scale programs of innovation and investment in the key sectors that they controlled in the aftermath of the war, these holding companies greatly restricted the scope for American influence.
+Consequently, it was by other means, such as the training of managers, that American paradigms entered Belgian economic culture.